spynix/create-cjs/README.md

 HTML canvas as its render surface.
 To aid in the manipulation of the canvas and audio system, CreateJS and their corresponding libraries were used.

+It's still very basic, and needs some polishing, but it does the job.

 ### My personal thoughts and opinions regarding CreateJS:

 All together, it took about 4 days to complete.
 This includes time spent on: